oliverdodd/upc0ming/readme.txt

 == Description ==

-The upc0ming widget/plugin to show all the upcoming events booked on a Google Calendar that is publicly readable.
+The upc0ming widget/plugin shows all, or a limited number of, the upcoming events booked on a Google Calendar that is publicly readable.
 This doesn't need to be your default Google Calendar, you can create new calendars in which you can share only a subset of your information.

 == Installation ==